Developmental Editor and Editorial Partner

 The signature program includes

-Ongoing access to coaching: Twice weekly office hours for you to bring questions, structural knots, or stalled drafts.
-Think of it as your writing studio—come when you need momentum.
+Ongoing access to coaching: Regularly scheduled office hours for you to bring questions, structural knots, or stalled drafts.
+Come once a month, three times a week, or anything in between.

 In-depth written feedback: Send pages whenever you’re ready.
 I’ll provide deep, thoughtful guidance that helps you see both what’s working and what your project needs next.